Dirofilarioses in Cats

 Moreover, the presence of circulating W. pipientis antigens and anti-W. pipientis antibodies have been associated in experimentally infected cats with an inflammatory reaction in the host tissues that affect respiratory function (Mórchon et al., 2004; García-Guasch et al., 2013).

-Sometimes sudden death is reported in apparently healthy cats as a consequence of severe pulmonary thromboembolic or haemorrhagic pathology, including haemothorax due to pulmonary artery dissection (Alho et al., 2016; Biasato et al., 2017).
+Sometimes sudden death is reported in apparently healthy cats as a consequence of severe pulmonary thromboembolic or haemorrhagic pathology, including haemothorax due to pulmonary artery dissection (Alho et al., 2016; Biasato et al., 2017; Diakou et al., 2019).
 According to experimental studies, an acute systemic anaphylaxis could be involved in this hyperacute course of feline HWD secondary to the release of large quantities of D. immitis antigens from dead parasites.
-It is characterized by severe respiratory insufficiency, hypotension, vomiting and diarrhoea (Lister and Atwell, 2006; Lister et al., 2007).
-Most cats have, however, a less severe, transient and chronic course of HWD with mild to moderate respiratory signs due to chronic bronchoalveolar inflammation (epithelial infiltration and proliferation of smooth muscle cells in bronchioles) persisting even after the parasite death.
-Vague manifestations, such as chronic vomiting, anorexia, and cachexia, are also reported and can be the most evident clinical signs (Dillon et al., 2000).
-Caval syndrome is rarely observed in cats but can arise when 1-2 worms are located in the right side of heart causing tricuspid regurgitation (fig. 1).
+The usual clinical signs are severe respiratory insufficiency, hypotension, vomiting and diarrhoea (Lister and Atwell, 2006; Lister et al., 2007).
+Most cats have, however, a less severe, transient and chronic course of HWD with mild to moderate respiratory signs, due to chronic bronchoalveolar inflammation (epithelial infiltration and proliferation of smooth muscle cells in bronchioles), persisting even after the parasite death.
+Various further clinical manifestations, such as chronic vomiting, anorexia, and cachexia, are also reported and can be the most evident clinical signs (Dillon et al., 2000).
+Caval syndrome is rarely observed in cats but can arise when 1-2 worms are located in the right side of the heart causing tricuspid regurgitation (Figure 1).

-Aberrant migrations (e.g. in body cavities, central nervous system) are rare but more frequently reported in cats than in dogs and are responsible for effusions or neurological manifestations (e.g., blindness, ataxia, paraparesis, seizures) (McCall et al., 2008; Simón et al., 2012; Favole et al., 2013).
+Aberrant migrations (e.g. in body cavities, central nervous system, femoral artery) are rare but more frequently reported in cats than in dogs and are responsible for effusions or neurological manifestations (e.g., blindness, ataxia, paraparesis, monoparesis, seizures) (McCall et al., 2008; Simón et al., 2012; Favole et al., 2013; Oldach et al., 2018).
+Acute-onset pelvic limb monoparesis due to femoral thromboembolism was caused in a cat by an adult 13 cm female HW extending from caudal abdominal aorta into the right external iliac and femoral arteries (Oldach et al., 2018).
+Interestingly, HWD had been diagnosed in this cat three years before when it was evaluated for cough and successfully treated with prednisone (Oldach et al., 2018).

-Laboratory abnormalities are characterized by eosinophilia on complete blood count and on bronchoalveolar lavage cytology.
+Laboratory diagnosis may reveal eosinophilia on complete blood count and on bronchoalveolar lavage cytology.
 Changed concentrations of acute phase proteins have been described (Dillon et al., 2014; Venco et al., 2015; Silvestre-Ferreira et al., 2016).
 Hyperglobulinaemia, hypoalbuminaemia and proteinuria can occur in cats with HWD irrespective of their parasite burden (Atkins et al., 2011).

 Dirofilaria repens infection is often subclinical in infected hosts; however, subcutaneous nodules or dermatitis are associated with the presence of adult worms in dogs (Venco et al., 2011b).
 An adult parasite or some microfilariae were incidentally found, respectively, in the subcutaneous tissue of an asymptomatic cat during elective surgery and in the blood of a stray queen and in some of her 8-week old kittens (Mazurkevich et al., 2004; Długosz et al., 2016).